-Blogging and content marketing is one of my favorite things to to talk about for business owners, and you can’t talk about blogging without talking about Pinterest.
+Blogging and content marketing is one of my favorite things to talk about for business owners, and you can’t talk about blogging without talking about Pinterest.
 Pinterest is an amazing traffic driver for bloggers and business owners.
-Month after month is continues to my one of my top traffic sources for my own website.
+Month after month it continues to my one of my top traffic sources for my own website.

-This is exactly why I asked today Nicole from Saunders Says to answer a few questions about using Pinterest and hiring a Pinterest Strategist for your coaching business.
+This is exactly why I asked today Nicole from Saunders Says to answer a few questions about using Pinterest and hiring a Pinterest Strategist for your business.
 She’s an expert in all things Pinterest and has some amazing insight to share.

 Hi Nicole, you are a Pinterest Marketing Strategist.
 Can you explain what that means and what you do for your clients?
 What type of results do your clients get when they work with you?

-In the Pinterest management arena, there are basically three levels of service providers: Pinterest VA's, Pinterest Managers, and Pinterest Strategists.
-Pinterest Strategists being at the highest level are experts--they have spent the time digging deep into the knowledge of Pinterest and applying theory to practice.
-Pinterest VA's are typically just beginning and want to focus more on the scheduling as opposed to the strategy portion.
+In the Pinterest management arena, there are basically three levels of service providers: Pinterest VA’s, Pinterest Managers, and Pinterest Strategists.
+Pinterest Strategists being at the highest level are experts–they have spent the time digging deep into the knowledge of Pinterest and applying theory to practice.
+Pinterest VA’s are typically just beginning and want to focus more on the scheduling as opposed to the strategy portion.
 The Pinterest Manager level falls somewhere in between and is a mid-level Pinterest service provider.

 My blog post Pinterest VA vs Pinterest Strategist – What’s The Difference explains this more in depth.

 My bread and butter of the business are my monthly management clients.
 I take Pinterest completely off their plates and manage their presence, their strategy, their scheduling and pinning, as well as the oversight of their Tailwind account.
-A lot of people think that Pinterest is just about getting pins up--but there is SO much more to it than that.
+A lot of people think that Pinterest is just about getting pins up–but there is SO much more to it than that.
 One of the best parts about having a Pinterest Strategist take over your account is the ability to eliminate decision fatigue.
 I cover how a Pinterest Strategist can eliminate this from your day on my blog post here.

 Besides having more time to focus on their businesses, clients can expect to see a growth in website traffic when working with me.
 The results will vary based on client, niche, and the amount of content they have or plan to produce.
 However, you can predict traffic to grow from Pinterest between 1-3% per month.
 My clients have said they make more each month from ad revenue because I am driving more traffic to their website or blog and that their best business decision of 2018 was hiring me.